You’re about to start your in vitro fertilization (IVF) journey — or perhaps you’re already on it. But you’re not alone — about

 - Cut out salt.
 Flavor food with herbs and spices instead.

-Many women avoid or stop exercising during their IVF cycle because they fear hitting the mat could harm the pending pregnancy.
+Many women avoid or stop exercising during their IVF cycle because they worry that hitting the mat might not be good for a potential pregnancy.
+Don’t worry.
+Most women can continue their exercise routine.

-But Dr. Eyvazzadeh recommends you keep doing what you’ve been doing, especially if you already have a consistent fitness regimen.
-She tells her patients who have a healthy body mass index (BMI), have been exercising, and have a thick uterine lining to keep exercising.
+Dr. Eyvazzadeh recommends you keep doing what you’ve been doing, especially if you already have a consistent fitness regimen.

-Eyvazzadeh does, however, recommend all women undergoing IVF reduce their running to no more than 15 miles per week.
+Eyvazzadeh does, however, recommend all women undergoing IVF keep their running to no more than 15 miles per week.
+Your knees will thank you also!

 If you’re an avid runner, safely replace your long runs with: